olden8r/testTasksReaddle2020/README.md

 Open [test1Readdle.go](https://github.com/olden8r/testTasksReaddle2020/blob/master/test1Readdle.go) to see the solution for Test task 1.

-   [allPublicHolidaysUA.json](https://github.com/olden8r/testTasksReaddle2020/blob/master/allPublicHolidaysUA.json) - open to see the json-data that is used for Ukraine 2020.

 Open [test2Readdle.go](https://github.com/olden8r/testTasksReaddle2020/blob/master/test2Readdle.go) to see the solution for Test task 2.